PostHog/posthog.com/contents/handbook/company/team/charles-cook.md

 - Tell me what we could be doing better from a company-building perspective.
 Or stuff we should avoid!
 - Give feedback on our marketing content - especially if you are a developer!
 Product engineers are our target audience.
 - Let me know when I need to slow down and do something to a higher standard.
 - I try to make sure our ops & people systems for things have an absolutely minimal impact on your time.
-Please don't make me (or Grace/Kendal) chase you for boring admin stuff like expenses.
+Please don't make me (or Kendal) chase you for boring admin stuff like expenses.
 - If you need something from me, let me know when you need it by.
 Otherwise I'll probably do it immediately to get it off my plate, which might come at the expense of something more important.